programingjd/bit.node.servers.multidomain/README.md

     the email of a [Let's Encrypt](https://letsencrypt.org) account

-  - `handler` (required)
+  - `handler` (optional)

     the function called to handle the requests

+  - `handlers` (optional)

+    an array of handler objects

+The default `handler` loops through the array of handlers (accessible through `server.handlers`).
+The first one that accepts the request is used to handle that request.
+If no handler accepts the request, then a `404 NOT FOUND` response is sent.

+You can override this behaviour by providing your own handler function.
-The handler function has these parameters:
+It takes these parameters:

   - `request`

-    the request object
+    the request object (`Http2ServerRequest`)

   - `response`

-    the response object
+    the response object (`Http2ServerResponse`)

   - `hostname`